csu-fangjun/Programming-Notes/cuda/basics.rst

 ----------------

 - every thread has its own private memory (per thread local memory)
-- every block has a shared memory that can be accessed only by threads within this block (per block shared memory)
+- every block has a shared memory that can be accessed only by threads within this block (per block shared memory).
+  Threads in the same block can use ``__syncthreads()`` for synchronization.

 - all threads from different blocks can access the ``global`` memory, the readonly ``constant`` and ``texture`` memory